 TIP: When using the T-money card, a fare discount applies when you make a transfer within 30 minutes of exiting the bus or a subway station.
 Between 9 AM and 7 PM, the timeframe for the change is 1 hour.

-There are 9 subway lines in Seoul which will get you also to the metropolitan area.
+There are 9 subway lines in Seoul that will get you also to the metropolitan area.

 Also, there are different types of buses depending on their itinerary: